Purpose

 - High Views and High Active Users: This indicates a popular page with high user engagement.

-These help you to find areas for improvement, such as creating missing content, updating URL redirects, or improving your website's navigation.
+These reports and statistics help you to find areas for improvement, such as creating missing content, updating URL redirects, or improving your website's navigation.

 Making sure you have URL redirects created for high-traffic broken backlinks or old bookmark URLs leading to 404 pages can improve your site's search ranking.